microbit-carlos/microbit-bird-activity/docs/activity.md

 ## SoundEffects

-TODO: Need to explain this.
+TODO: Need to explain this, and make it appeling for users to spend most of the time here.

 ```python
 audio.play(audio.SoundEffect(